marhoy/nrk-download/README.md

 # nrkdownload

-This is yet another tool to download program and series from NRK.
-It is inspired by the already existing tools.
-The code is written in Python, and order to be as readable as possible.
+This is yet another commandline tool to download program and series from NRK.
+It is inspired by the already existing tools that you can find on GitHub.
+The reason I decided to make yet another tool, was that I found the source code of some of the other tools to be difficult to read and understand.
+The code is written in Python, and I have tried to make it both readable and understandable.

 ## What is different?
+When you download a program with this tool, it doesn't just download that file.
+If the program is part of a series, a directory for that series and season is created.
+And the file is automatically named according to its episode and season number.

 When programs and series are downloaded, a directory hierarchy is created for each series and season.
 Subtitles and images for programs/episodes and series are automatically downloaded.
-The idea is that the subdirectory should integrate seamless into e.g. [Plex](http://www.plex.tv).
+The idea is that this directory tree should integrate seamless into you favorite media server, e.g. [Plex](http://www.plex.tv).

 ```